Acura's

 to

-the less sensitive, less important high pressure side of the wing freeing up
+the less sensitive, less important, high pressure side of the wing freeing up

 low pressure side wing area and reducing airflow disruption.
-The reduction in chord from 300 mm to 250 mm for '09 (in addition to the span reduction) has led to the use of wing profiles with increased camber.
-These more aggressive profiles are inherently more sensitive to wing disruptions which tend to result in very large flow separations.
-The Acura's rear wing mounting solution is designed to reduce these surface disruptions as much as possible.
+This all came about becuase the reduction in chord from 300 mm to 250 mm for '09 (in addition to the span reduction) led to the use of wing profiles with increased camber.
+These more aggressive profiles were inherently more sensitive to wing disruptions and tended to result in very large flow separations when run at higher and higher angles of attack (given the desire to try and recoupe lost downforce).
+The Acura's rear wing mounting solution was designed to reduce these surface disruptions as much as possible.
 For the record, the rear wing mounts on the Acura are actually referred to as "Quillars", which is an amalgamation of "Question Mark Pillars." |

 Naturally